Frequently Asked Questions

 Conversations in Session are end-to-end encrypted, just as in most private messengers.
 However, when you use Session, the identities of the people communicating are also protected.
 Session keeps your communication private, secure, and anonymous.

 Session’s code is open-source and can be independently audited at any time.
-Session is a project of the Oxen Privacy Tech Foundation, a not-for-profit organisation whose mission is to provide the world with better access to digital privacy technologies.
+Session is stewarded by the Session Technology Foundation, whose mission is to to promote digital rights and innovation.

 Session has also undergone a security audit by Quarkslab, the results of which can be found here.